Flaming (Internet): Corporate flaming

 Corporate flaming is when a large number of critical comments, usually aggressive or insulting, are directed at a company's employees, products, or brands.
-Common causes include inappropriate behavior of company employees, negative customer experiences, inadequate care of customers and influencers, violation of ethical principles, along with apparent injustices and inappropriate reactions.
-Flame wars can result in reputational damage, decreased consumer confidence, drops in stock prices and company assets, increased liabilities, increased lawsuits, and a decrease in customers, influencers and sponsors.
+Common causes include inappropriate behavior of company employees, negative customer experiences, inadequate care of customers and influencers, violation of ethical principles, apparent injustices, and inappropriate reactions.
+Flame wars can result in reputational damage, decreased consumer confidence, drops in stock prices and company assets, increased liabilities, increased lawsuits, and a decrease in customers, influencers, and sponsors.
 Based on an assessment of the damage, companies can take years to recover from a flame war that may detract from their core purpose.
 Kayser notes that companies should prepare for possible flame wars by creating alerts for a predefined "blacklist" of words and monitoring fast-growing topics about their company.
-Alternatively, Kayser, points out that a flame war can lead to a positive experience for the company.
+Alternatively, Kayser points out that a flame war can lead to a positive experience for the company.
 Based on the content, it could be shared across multiple platforms and increase company recognition, social media fans/followers, brand presence, purchases, and brand loyalty.
 Therefore, the type of marketing that results from a flame war can lead to higher profits and brand recognition on a broader scale.
 Nevertheless, it is encouraged that when a company utilizes social media they should be aware that their content could be used in a flame war and should be treated as an emergency.